imehrdadmahdavi/map-reduce-inverted-index/README.md

 ### Setup Hadoop

 We need to setup the project on GNU/Linux as it is the supported development and production platform for Hadoop.
 To get a Hadoop distribution, download a recent stable release from one of the [Apache Download Mirrors](http://www.apache.org/dyn/closer.cgi/hadoop/common/).
-Please note that this project was tested on `hadoop-3.1.1`.
+Please note that this project was deployed and tested using `hadoop-3.1.1`.
 Unpack the downloaded Hadoop distribution.
 In the distribution folder, edit the file `etc/hadoop/hadoop-env.sh` to define some parameters as follows:

 ```shell
 # add these line to the hadoop-env.sh or set them in terminal